hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 Supported in Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.OracleCharacterSets.html) or [Server-Level Collation for Microsoft SQL Server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.SQLServer.CommonDBATasks.Collation.html) for more information.
 * `copy_tags_to_snapshot` – (Optional, boolean) Copy all Instance `tags` to snapshots.
 Default is `false`.
+* `db_name` - (Optional) The name of the database to create when the DB instance is created.
+If this parameter is not specified, no database is created in the DB instance.
+Note that this does not apply for Oracle or SQL Server engines.
+See the [AWS documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/rds/create-db-instance.html) for more details on what applies for those engines.
+If you are providing an Oracle db name, it needs to be in all upper case.
 * `db_subnet_group_name` - (Optional) Name of [DB subnet group](/docs/providers/aws/r/db_subnet_group.html).
 DB instance will
 be created in the VPC associated with the DB subnet group.
 If unspecified, will be created in the `default` VPC, or in EC2 Classic, if available.
 When working